ganeti/ganeti/doc/iallocator.rst

   dictionary containing, among other information, a list of lists of serialized opcodes; see the :ref:`design document
   <multi-reloc-result>` for a detailed description

+  for the ``multi-allocate`` mode this is a tuple of 2 lists, the first being element of the tuple is a list of succeeded allocation, with the instance name as first element of each entry and the node placement in the second.
+The second element of the tuple is the instance list of failed allocations.

 .. note:: Current Ganeti version accepts either ``result`` or ``nodes`` as a backwards-compatibility measure (older versions only supported